reflexcameras/reflexcamera/RMA.md

 permalink: /video-motion-analysis-service/
 ---

-# Motion Analysis Service
+# Reflex Cameras - Motion Analysis Service

 ## Smarter, Faster Bat Footage Analysis

-**Reflex Cameras \- Motion Analysis** provides a specialised video processing service designed to significantly reduce the time required to analyse bat infrared (IR) or thermal footage.
+**Reflex Cameras \- Motion Analysis** is a specialised video processing service designed to significantly reduce the time required to analyse bat infrared (IR) or thermal footage.

-Our software extracts a series of jpeg images which represent all movement within each 15 second segment of the processed video \- helping you quickly identify when and where bat activity occurs.
+Once we’ve received your videos, we’ll process them and create a series of timestamped JPEG images.
+Each image summarises all movement detected within a 15-second segment of video, helping you quickly identify when and where bat activity occurs.

-### Reduced workload
+### Serious timesaving

 Our automated method eliminates the need to manually watch hours of footage.
 You can go straight to the moments that matter \- the exact sections where bats are recorded \- saving your hours of review time.

+User feedback indicates that the service enables reviewers to process footage from around 25 emergence surveys per day — more than four times the number achievable by watching videos manually at 1.5x speed.

 ### Improved Detection Accuracy

 Manual analysis has two major limitations: fatigue and limited focus.
-As a result, bats emerging or re-entering can easily be missed.
+As a result, bats emerging or re-entering with speed in multiple locations can easily be missed.

+Using our service even subtle or hard-to-detect bat movements become visible.
+The system is extremely sensitive to motion and highlights activity in clear red, green, and blue colours, making it far easier to spot bats than in typical footage where they can blend into grey backgrounds.

 Our processing method reliably identifies and highlights key events such as bat emergence/ re-entry points and flight paths, enabling more accurate assessments than traditional manual review alone.